Gelbpunkt/budabot-discord-amqp/README.md

 # Budabot Discord AMQP Relay

 This is a simple chat relay for Budabot to Discord using only AMQP and Discord for communication.
+It requires Nadyita's Budabot fork from [here](https://github.com/Nadyita/Budabot).

 ## Configuration File